Is Halifax legit?

 Ownership structure of Halifax is public, everyone can check the owners of the company on their website, which adds to their legitimacy scores.

 Broker management transparency

 Halifax has not made their management structure public, which can leave you with a sense of lack considering the broker's transparency and legitimacy.

 Halifax is audited by one of the so-called Big Four auditors (KPMG, PWC, Deloitte, EY).

-Now that we have gone through the most frequent and - as we think - most important reliability aspects of Halifax, we can say that Halifax is great in reliability, since it fulfils most of the important criteria mentioned above.
+Now that we have gone through the most frequent and - as we think - most important legitimacy aspects of Halifax, we can say that Halifax is great in legitimacy, since it fulfils most of the important criteria mentioned above.
 We hope that you feel armed enough with information for your future decision.
 In case you're still unsure, use our broker finder and meet the best online broker that suits your needs.